c-blake/nio/README.md

 Compiling the tiny [demo/favg](https://github.com/c-blake/nio/tree/main/demo/favg.nim) with `-d:danger` for me results in a run-time on that same machine of 0.045 sec for 100 passes or 0.45 ms/pass.
 This is 40ms/.45=~ ***90X faster*** or about 16/.45 = 35.5GB/s.
-Memory BW on this particular 2016 Linux box that tops out at ~45GB/s (with >=3 cores pulling).
+Memory BW on this particular 2016 Linux box tops out at ~45GB/s (with >=3 cores pulling).

 It is straightforward (but demo-messy) to [split the loop into `p`